18-19 Bennett's Hill, Birmingham,

-- The ability to maintain documentation, undertake audits and demonstrate integrity in your role
+- The ability to maintain documentation, undertake audits & demonstrate integrity in your role

 - A good understanding of the latest nursing practices

-- Compassion, resilience and a dedication to empower and support service user independence
+- Compassion, resilience & a dedication to empower & support service user independence

-Cygnet Health Care has been providing a national network of high quality specialist mental health services for more than 30 years.
+Cygnet Health Care has been providing a national network of high-quality specialist mental health services for more than 30 years.
 In this role you’ll have the chance to make a real impact on patients, service users & their families.